Guide to 4 Natural Solubilisers for Cosmetic Formulating

 Remember, not all essential oils will need the same ratios of solubiliser, so keep experimenting and share your findings in the comments below.

-Now it is your turn to test out formulas using solubilisers.
-Leave us a comment below to tell us how you got on with the ones we suggest or other solubilisers you come across on the market that are suited to natural formulations.
+Leave us a comment below to tell us how you got on with the ones we suggest.
+Or, tell us about other solubilisers you come across on the market that are suited to natural formulations.

-If you want to learn more about how to use functional ingredients like solubilisers, emulsifiers and surfactants proficiently, check out our Diploma in Organic Skincare Formulation.
 Have you pre-registered yet?
 Just sign up to stay informed about all our organic skincare formulation courses.
 In the meantime, try our sample class to find out more about learning with Formula Botanica.

 Suggested Suppliers